Rabbi Zev Silber

 I am suspending all in-person Shul activities including all Shabbat services, weekday minyanim, educational classes, and meetings until further notice.
 It is recommended that you daven in your homes at standard Shul davening times, so we know that our prayers will take place at the same time as the rest of our community, even if not in the same place.
 Read the Torah reading from a printed Chumash in keeping with the regular cycle.

-The Tuesday night Talmud class will not be held until further notice.
+The Tuesday night Talmud class will be held Tuesdays at 7:30 pm via Zoom.
+For information please contact the Rabbi.

 The Beth David Mikvah will remain open.
 Women under quarantine or ordered to be placed in isolation or who are experiencing symptoms of acute infectious illness (e.g., cold, flu, stomach bug) may not use the Mikvah.